ElektraInitiative/libelektra/src/plugins/process/README.md

 ## Limitations

-This plugin cannot act as a proxy for itself to prevent loops.
-Currently only plugins that act on one of the above-mentioned `placements` can be proxied successfully.
+- Currently only plugins that act on one of the above-mentioned `placements` can be proxied successfully.
 Other metainformation like `needs` or `provides` or `recommends` will not be available when proxying using this plugin.
+- This plugin cannot act as a proxy for itself to prevent loops.